-And with only 35% of US employees engaged in their workplace, now is the time to start improving employee engagement in your organization.
+So, if you don't have employee engagement goals and strategies in place already, now is the time to start focusing on improving employee engagement in your organization.

 What is Employee Engagement?

 Before diving into improving employee engagement, it's important first to understand what employee engagement is.

 Employee engagement is the level of enthusiasm and commitment an employee has towards their work and company.

 While enthusiasm may sound not particularly critical to an organization, 92% of business executives believe that when employees are engaged, they truly care about their work and want to do their best.

 Employee engagement is what gives people a sense of ownership over their work and creates pride in their accomplishments. - and that is critical.

 Why is Learning How to Improve Employee Engagement Important?